Skip to main content

 Most people consider dandelions weeds, but they are one of my favorite wildflowers.
 Dandelions are an important early spring food source for pollinators like bees and butterflies.
 The entire dandelion plant is edible and highly nutritious.
 They're also a natural anti-inflammatory and can be used medicinally to treat minor inflammation and relieve pain.

 One of the neatest things about dandelions is their lifecycle.
 Much like a butterfly or a frog, dandelions go through an amazing transformation, changing their beautiful yellow flowers into poofy seed heads.
-In this post I share a few activities and resources for learning about dandelions and their fascinating lifecycle.
+In this post I share a few activities and resources for learning about dandelions and their lifecycle.

 Resources For Learning About Dandelions